 Refer to moving between settings section for supporting information for admissions.

 Local HPTs can advise in complex situations.

 See advice in moving between settings section for more details on transferring service users from hospital to the relevant setting.

 With no test result

 It is possible to discharge a service user without an available test result from hospital to a setting where admission testing is advised - see Table 1.
-A risk assessment may show self-isolation is not needed.
+A risk assessment will outline whether self-isolation is needed

 Find out more information in the ARHAI Scotland respiratory screening assessment.

 Discharging a COVID-19 recovered service user to the receiving setting before their 10-day self-isolation period in hospital has ended is possible.
 This should be risk assessed.

 See the testing advice outlined in Table 1 for the receiving service.